River Tay Harling Lures

 The Harling 'Double Dunt' Hook Up

-On a few occasions over the years I've had 2 rods buckle in the boat at the same time while performing this multiple pearly pink Tomic lure approach.
+On a few instances over the years I've had 2 rods buckle in the boat at the same time while performing this multiple pearly pink Tomic lure approach.
 On one such occasion I was out harling the Tay with my late colleague Ian Redford when this happened.
 I handed Ian one buckled rod put my boot on the other and quickly whipped in the 3rd lure.
-Ian said to me what are we going to do and I replied where going to make for the riverbank and you run that way and I'll run the other way and we'll see if they part!
+Ian said to me 'what are we going to do' and I replied where going to make for the riverbank and you run that way and I'll run the other way and we'll see if they part!
 Two perfect and nearly identical 11 pound sea-liced February springers were soon landed.

 The 4 inch Classic Tomic has a narrower body than the 'Lucky Louie' originated 'Kynock Killer' which is also another highly successful River Tay salmon 'harling' lure.
 This slightly less bulky body & smaller front nose gives the 4 inch Classic Tomic a slower less erratic action which personally I like better in the cold water of early Spring.
 From a salmon's point of view both are highly attractive and from a faith point of view they only ever take the one you're using!
 The action of a 4 inch Classic Tomic can be speeded up by adjusting & double anchoring the knot position to put the lure's nose down more.
 That's maybe too much detail though and easier to just switch to a Kynoch or 3 inch Tay Lure equivalent when you want to speed up the action which I always did later in the Spring.